SamboyCoding/Cpp2IL/README.md

 ## A note on x86-32 support

-While LibCpp2IL fully supports the loading of 32-bit assemblies, the static analysis Cpp2IL does on top of that is built around 64-bit assemblies, so does not work well in these cases due to the substantial differences between the formats used.

-Once the current rewrite is finished, work will be done to improve this.
+The new analysis engine featured on this branch includes full support for analysis of 32-bit applications which should be almost on-par with the 64-bit analysis of the old engine.
+The roadmap below has been updated accordingly.

 ## General Roadmap

 Subject to change

 - [x] ~~Split code out into LibCpp2Il~~
-- [ ] Rewrite Cpp2IL's analysis to use the new Action system
+- [x] ~~Rewrite Cpp2IL's analysis to use the new Action system~~
 - [ ] Add IL Generation
 - [ ] Look into adding support for remaining Actions to improve analysis.
-- [ ] IL2CPP Metadata v27 Support
+- [x] ~~IL2CPP Metadata v27 Support~~
-- [ ] x86-32 support
+- [x] ~~x86-32 support~~
-- [ ] Migrate to 0xd4d's iced decompiler?
+- [x] ~~Migrate to 0xd4d's iced decompiler?~~
 - [ ] ARM support.